Chris56974/Pethreon/frontend/README.md

 Store a boolean in localstorage that checks to see if the user has seen the contract disclaimer before.

+My circles animate slowly but my content loads instantly.
+I need to use framer-motion or react-transition-group.

+Keyboard navigation on my contributor/creator page is messed up.
+I tried changing the tabIndex but it didn't work.

 ### Notes

 I want my circle animations to run infinitely, but do I really have to specify eight properties in the css `animation: ;` just to get infinite playback? [>_<](https://youtu.be/AbnWq7F9o20?t=11)